eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 Another significant challenge is the application requires `extensive permissions`.
 The current eBPF access control model often require CAP_SYS_ADMIN capability for accessing all features.
 However, CAP_SYS_ADMIN carries inherent risks, particularly to containers, due to its extensive privileges.
 Despite more capabilities like `CAP_PERFMON` and `CAP_BPF` were introduced to allow more granular control over BPF operations, it also lacks `namespace constraints`, meaning it can access all kernel memory rather than being container-specific.

 Moreover, the complexity introduced by the need to `manage multi-user environments`.
-Without a standardized method to handle the interplay between various applications, coordination becomes more intricate, potentially leading to conflicts.
+This can lead to conflicts where one eBPF program overrides another, resulting in silent failures or unpredictable behavior.

 Another approach is the use of Remote Procedure Calls (RPCs) to communicate between the control plane application and a dedicated `BPF daemon`.
 This BPF daemon acts as an intermediary, managing the BPF lifecycle and permissions.
 While this decouples the BPF functionality from the application, it introduces its own set of issues.